nsedan/film-dazzle/README.md

 This project is aimed at film enthusiasts eager to leave an opinion for a recently released title, as well as to the occasional viewer looking for a next film to enjoy.
 The site offers a custom rating system, generated from user reviews, the rating from IMDb and Metacritic.
 This application is completely free and there is no need to be a professional critic to leave a review or rate movies.

+#### User Stories

+- As a user I want to be able to know more details about a particular movie.
+- As a user I want to be able to look for a movie and see what other people think about it.
+- As a user I want to be able to give my opinion for a movie a saw.
+- As a user I want to be able to leave a rating for a movie even if I don't want to give a full review.
+- As a user I want to be able to edit or delete previous entries without issue.

 ## Features

 - The home page has a coming soon section for movies to be released, recently reviewed titles and a top 10 box office.